MithulMahendra/MithulMahendra/README.md

 <br>

 ## 💫 Who Am I
 Hello everyone!
 I'm Mithul Mahendra from India.
 I am a **Passionate Programmer🧑‍💻 and an avid learner**📔 with a keen interest in Artificial Intelligence and Machine learning.
-I have a strong Knowledge in Python🐍 and I enjoy building innovative projects with it.
-I am currently learning all the necessary technical skills that are required to become a **Machine Learning engineer**🧑‍💻.
-I am open to collaborate with others to build innovative projects🎯 that will benefit the society.
-Also, I look forward to contribute to Open-Source projects.
-In addition to my technical skills, I have good communication skill, Creativity and Time Management skill⌚.
+I have a strong Knowledge in Python🐍 and I enjoy building innovative projects with it.I have interest in Software Engineering and Data Analysis🧑‍💻.
+I am open to collaborate with others to build innovative projects🎯 that will benefit the society.In addition to my technical skills, I have good communication skill, Creativity and Time Management skill⌚.
 I like learning new technologies and I constantly try to upskill myself.
 Besides learning, when I'm free, you can find me listening to music🎶.

 <br>
 <br>